Chicken Enchiladas With Homemade Red Enchilada Sauce

 Why You'll Love It

-• - The homemade red enchilada sauce is rich and full of flavor, far better than store-bought.
+• - The homemade red enchilada sauce is rich, smoky, and full of depth.

-• - It’s a comforting, hearty meal that’s perfect for feeding a crowd or meal prepping.
+• - It’s a crowd-pleaser that’s perfect for family dinners or gatherings.

 Essential Ingredient Guide

 • Chicken breast: Use boneless, skinless chicken breasts for easy shredding.
-Poach them in broth for extra flavor.
+Cook them until tender and juicy.

-• Corn tortillas: Warm them slightly before rolling to prevent cracking.
-Corn tortillas give an authentic taste.
+• Corn tortillas: Corn tortillas are traditional and hold up well to the sauce.
+Warm them slightly before rolling to prevent cracking.

-• Cumin and oregano: Essential spices that add warmth and earthiness to the sauce.
+• Cumin and chili powder: These spices bring warmth and depth to both the filling and the sauce.

 Preparing Chicken Enchiladas With Homemade Red Enchilada Sauce | Delicious Recipes & Tips - Food Nity Food Blog